-Currently, according to the view expressed in the Resolution of the Supreme Court of 15 September 1999 in the case I KZP 27/99, it is an established understanding that "as undoubtedly unjustified, in the meaning of Article 552 § 4 of the CCP, one may consider such pre-trial detention which was applied in violation of the provisions of Chapter 28 CCP and pre-trial detention of an accused (suspect) causing distress which s/he should not have felt in light of the entirety of the circumstances in a given case and, in particular, its final conclusion."
+Currently, according to the view expressed in the Resolution of the Supreme Court of 15 September 1999 in the case I KZP 27/99, it is an established understanding that: "as undoubtedly unjustified, in the meaning of Article 552 § 4 of the CCP, one may consider such pre-trial detention which was applied in violation of the provisions of Chapter 28 CCP and pre-trial detention of an accused (suspect) causing distress which s/he should not have felt in light of the entirety of the circumstances in a given case and, in particular, its final conclusion".
 This stance constituted a point of departure for the judgements examined in the course of the case file review and, despite legislative changes, is still applicable.

 According to the above-described and unified interpretation of Polish law, two main categories of cases can be distinguished in which we can talk about an undoubtedly unjustified pre-trial detention.
-The first category encompasses cases concerning "pre-trial detention [which] should not have been applied, regardless of the final conclusion in the case, i.e. detention imposed in violation of the provisions of Chapter 28 of the CCP (...).
-"25 Importantly, in the analysed sample of case files, it was not a common practice to base motions for compensation solely on this argument.
+The first category encompasses cases concerning: "pre-trial detention [which -K.W.] should not have been applied, regardless of the final conclusion in the case, i.e. detention imposed in violation of the provisions of Chapter 28 of the CCP"26.
+Importantly, in the analysed sample of case files, it was not a common practice to base motions for compensation solely on this argument.
 The second, and most frequent, category of cases are those in which the motion focused on the undoubtedly unjustified pre-trial detention in light of the result of conducted proceedings.
 It is worth emphasising that the jurisprudence in this respect is not unified and has been evolving as a result of subsequent developments in law.
 The widest understanding of "undoubtedly unjustified" means was presented in the resolution of the Supreme Court no. I KZP 27/99.
+The Court stated therein that:

-The Court stated therein that "in principle, every pre-trial detention of an accused (suspect) should be considered as undoubtedly unjustified if eventually (and finally): a person was acquitted; the proceedings in their case were discontinued, including conditionally; the court resigned from imposing a penalty; a person was convicted to imprisonment with conditional suspension of its execution; a non-custodial penalty or criminal measure was imposed; or a person was convicted to imprisonment shorter than the length of pre-trial detention.
-In the last instance, compensation express in a legal norm, but what they expressed by using terms endowed with a specific meaning in the Polish language."
+detention".
+The Court added, however, that: "it may be irrelevant that the authors of the draft CCP of 1997 were convinced that, by using a different word than the CCP of 1969 related to the unfairness of pre-trial detention, they assigned a new meaning to Article 552 § 4 of the CCP.
+For it does not matter what the legislator wanted to express in a legal norm, but what they expressed by using terms endowed with a specific meaning in the Polish language".

-&lt;sup>25 Judgement of the Appellate Court in Katowice of 23 December 2009, II AKa 329/09, unpublished.
+&lt;sup>26 Judgement of the Appellate Court in Katowice of 23 December 2009, Il AKa 329/09.
 The provisions of the Chapter 28 of the CCP outlines the grounds for pre-trial detention and other preventive measures, as well as the procedures for such orders and requests.

-&lt;sup>26 In literature and case-law, this category of cases includes pre-trial detention applied in violation of the provisions related to this measure in the circumstances of a particular case, especially Articles 249, 253, 254, 257-259, 263 and 264 (L.Paprzycki, Kodeks postępowania karnego.
-Komentarz, LEX/el.
-2015).
+&lt;sup>27 In literature and case-law, this category of cases includes pre-trial detention applied in violation of the provisions related to this measure in the circumstances of a particular case, especially Articles 249, 253, 254, 257-259, 263 and 264 - L. Paprzycki, Kodeks...

-&lt;sup>27 See, among others, Judgement of the Regional Court in Gliwice of 10 February 2014, IV Ko 35/13, Lex no. 1870671.
+&lt;sup>28 See, among others, Judgement of the Regional Court in Gliwice of 10 February 2014, IV Ko 35/13.